-- (A) "Wall Sign."
-See "Sign, Wall." - (B) "Well, Water" means a shaft or hole sunk to obtain ground water.

-(C) "Wetlands" means lands within the coastal zone that are which may be covered periodically or permanently with shallow water, including saltwater marshes, freshwater marshes, open or closed brackish water marshes, swamps, mudflats, and fens, - and as further defined in the following subsections: (1) Wetlands constitute shall be further defined as land where (a) the water table is at, near, or above the land surface long enough to promote the formation of hydric soils and (b) or to support the growth of hydrophytes. during the annual growing season, or (c)-and shall also include those wetlands where vegetation is lacking and soil is poorly developed or absent as a result of frequent and drastic fluctuations of surface water levels, wave action, water flow, turbidity or high concentrations of salts or other substances in the substrate.
+- (A) Wall Sign.
+See Sign, Wall. - (B) "Well, Water" means a shaft or hole sunk to obtain water. - (C) "Wetlands" means lands within the coastal zone which may be covered periodically or permanently with shallow water, including saltwater marshes, freshwater marshes, open or closed brackish water marshes, swamps, mudflats, and fens.
+(1) Wetlands shall be further defined as land where the water table is at, near, or above the land surface long enough to promote the formation of hydric soils or to support the growth of hydrophytes, and shall also include those wetlands where vegetation is lacking and soil is poorly developed or absent as a result of frequent and drastic fluctuations of surface water levels, wave action, water flow, turbidity or high concentrations of salts or other substances in the substrate.
 Such wetlands can be recognized by the presence of surface water or saturated substrate at some time during each year and their location within, or adjacent to, vegetated wetlands or deep-water habitats.
-(2) The upland limit of a wetland shall be defined as: (a) the boundary between land with predominantly hydrophytic cover and land with predominantly mesophytic or xerophytic cover; (b) the boundary between soil that is predominantly hydric and soil that is predominantly non-hydric; or (c) in the case of wetlands without vegetation or soils, the boundary between land that is flooded or saturated at some time during years of normal precipitation, and land that is not.
-(3) The term "wetland" shall not include wetland habitat created by the presence of and associated with artificial agricultural ponds, ditches, and reservoirs where: (a) the artificial pond, ditch, or reservoir was in fact constructed by a farmer or rancher for constructed for public or agricultural purposes; and, (b) there is no evidence (e.g., aerial photographs, historical survey, etc.) showing that wetland habitat pre-dated the existence of artificial pond, ditch, or reservoir.
-Areas with drained hydric soils that are no longer capable of supporting hydrophytes shall not be considered wetlands.
-Wetlands are extremely fertile and productive environments.
-Tidal flushing from the ocean and/or nutrient-rich freshwater runoff mix to form a delicate balance responsible for their productivity.
-They function as nurseries for many aquatic species and serve as feeding and nesting areas for water fowl, shorebirds and wading birds, as well as a few rare and endangered species such as the peregrine falcon have been or are to be removed for reuse or sale shall constitute prima facie evidence of an automobile wrecking yard.

-(D) "Work" means activities set forth in the Historical District Preservation Ordinance for the Town of Mendocino (Mendocino Town Zoning Code Sections 20.760.030, 20.760.035, and 20.760.045) that require prior approval of the Mendocino Historical Review Board, except as specifically provided in Mendocino Town Zoning Code Sections 20.760.040.

-(E) (D)-"Wrecking Yard" means the dismantling or wrecking of used motor vehicles or trailers, or the storage, sale or dumping of dismantled or wrecked vehicles or their parts.
-The presence on any lot or parcel of land of three (3) or more motor vehicles which for a period exceeding thirty (30) days have not been capable of operating under their own power, and from which parts
+(2) The upland limit of a wetland shall be defined as: (a) the boundary between land with predominantly hydrophytic cover and land with predominantly mesophytic or xerophytic cover; (b) the boundary between soil that is predominantly hydric and soil that is predominantly nonhydric; or (c) in the case of wetlands without vegetation or soils, the boundary between land that is flooded or saturated at some time during years of normal precipitation, and land that is not.
+(3) The term "wetland" shall not include wetland habitat created by the presence of and associated with agricultural ponds and reservoirs where: (a) the pond or reservoir was in fact constructed by a farmer or rancher for agricultural purposes; and, (b) there is no evidence (e.g., aerial photographs, historical survey, etc.) showing that wetland habitat pre-dated the existence of pond or reservoir.
+Areas with drained hydric soils that are no longer capable of supporting hydrophytes shall not be considered wetlands. - (D) "Work" means activities set forth in the Historical District Preservation Ordinance for the Town of Mendocino (Mendocino Town Zoning Code Sections 20.760.030, 20.760.035, and 20.760.045) that require prior approval of the Mendocino Historical Review Board, except as specifically provided in Mendocino Town Zoning Code Sections 20.760.040. - (E) "Wrecking Yard" means the dismantling or wrecking of used motor vehicles or trailers, or the storage, sale or dumping of dismantled or wrecked vehicles or their parts.
+The presence on any lot or parcel of land of three (3) or more motor vehicles which for a period exceeding thirty (30) days have not been capable of operating under their own power, and from which parts have been or are to be removed for reuse or sale shall constitute prima facie evidence of an automobile wrecking yard.